danielballan/pims2-prototype/README.md

 my code will have to change very little.
 I may even decide to install pims itself to engage the automatic MIME type inspection and dispatch in ``pims.open``.

+## More Embellishments to Consider

+* To obtain a `numpy.ndarray` instead of a `dask.array.Array`, users can do `pims.open(file).read().compute()`.
+Should readers support an optional argument to `read` that returns a `numpy.ndarray` directly, as in `pims.open(file).read(delayed=False)`?
+Implications:
+  * This reduces the type stability of the API from strict type stability to duck type stability.
+  * Some readers could forgo the dask dependency and raise `NotImplementedError` if `delayed=True`.
+  * Readers could make their own choice about the best default value for `delayed`, depending on data shape and how well the underlying I/O library actually supports laziness.
+* It is often convenience to label axes of the data (color band, x vs y, etc.)
+  Should PIMS 2 standardize on `xarray.DataArray`-wrapping-`dask.array.Array`
+  instead of standardizing on `dask.array.Array`?
+Or should either be allowed, since they duck-type alike in many ways?